nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 </p>

-This adds the a next of kin to John Doe.

 * `nok 5`
+This deltes the next of kin of John Doe.

 <p align="center">